vivekdhumal/Vhost-Manager/README.md

 I have created this small php symfony based command line application to scratch my own itch.

-It'll allow user to create virtual host using a single command, without going into the host files.
+It'll allow user to manage virtual hosts using the commands, without each time going into the host files.

 The application is only **Windows** user.